Pawesome Cats is reader-supported. When you buy through links on our site, we may earn a small commission at no extra cost to you.

 Whilst kittens are infinitely cute and adorable, there are definite advantages to adopting an older cat.
 If you’re considering adding a new feline to your family, here are our top 5 reasons why you should adopt an older cat.

 No surprises – what you see is what you get

 When you adopt a kitten, they are still growing and their personality is still developing.
-When you adopt an older cat, you know what you’re getting.
+Whereas when you adopt an older cat, you know exactly what you’re getting.
 You’ll know whether they are a calm and cuddly lap cat or more active and independent.
 You’ll also know their full-grown size, how much hair they shed, how quiet or vocal they are and how much attention they might demand or require.
-It’s much easier to find the cat that is the perfect fit for your family when you adopt an older cat.
-An adult cat will bond with you just as closely as a kitten will, once they are settled into a new home.

 From both perspectives, children and kittens don’t always mix.
-Kittens have sharp claws and teeth and they have a tendency to play rough, any child in their path is likely to get scratched or bitten.
+Kittens have sharp claws and teeth and they have a tendency to play rough – any child in their path is likely to get scratched or bitten.
 At the same time, kittens can be fragile, and children don’t always understand ‘gentle’.
 How many kids have you seen accidentally pull a cat’s tail when trying to play with them?
-Older cats are generally more patient and understanding with children, and they know how to run and hide until it’s safe to return.
+Older cats are generally more patient and understanding with children and less likely to react to some accidental rough handling.
+They also know how to run and hide until it’s safe to return.

 When you adopt an older cat you give them a second chance

-Have you ever adopted an older or senior cat?
-Please share your experiences in the comments below.
+Have you ever adopted an older cat?
+Please share your experiences in the comments.